eliot-akira/custom-content-shortcode/readme.txt

 = 1.3.0 =

-* Refactor all modules for better code organization and performance
+* Overhaul of all modules for better code organization and performance
+* [loop cache] - Cache the compiled result for specified amount of time
-* [cache] - Cache page partials
+* [cache] - Cache page sections
 * [timer] - Tool to measure performance
+* [attached gallery] - Loop through images in the gallery field
-* Gallery field - Improve UI and gallery field loop
+* Gallery field - Improve UI and function
+* Mobile detect - now disabled by default

 = 1.2.2 =